Jakub-Radzik/Algorithms-and-data-structures/README.md

 ## Applied Computer Science
 ### Teacher: Edward Bieleninik

-**For you future students of applied computer science, so that you do not suffer like us**
+**For you future students of applied computer science, so that you will not suffer like us**

 # Subjects: